Measurement Component

 """

 Runs when measurement is started.
-Runs in a separate thread from GUI.
+Runs in a separate thread from the GUI.

 focus on data acquisition.